 Public Art

-The Callenger Learning Center of Tallahassee is fortunate to have the opportunity to display incredible art from local artist.
+The Callenger Learning Center of Tallahassee is fortunate to have the opportunity to display incredible art from local artists.
 See our current exhibits below.

 The Challenge of Space